2. Summary of Significant Accounting Policies

 Franchise contracts acquired in a business combination are initially valued at fair value, being the present value of the estimated future cash flows, which is subsequently used as cost and amortized on a straight line basis over its useful life, being the remaining duration of the franchise contract without considering contractual extension possibilities, but not exceeding 10 years.

 Assets that have an indefinite useful life are not subject to amortization and are tested annually for impairment.
 Assets that are subject to amortization are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognized for the amount by which the asset’s carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of the value in use and the fair value less costs of disposal.
-The recoverable amount is determined using the discounted cash flow method applying a discount factor derived from the average cost of capital.
-If the discounted cash flow method results in a lower value than the carrying value, the recoverable amount is determined by the fair value less costs of disposal method.
+The recoverable amount is determined by the value in use method, calculated using the discounted cash flow method based on the asset’s continuing use and applying a discount factor derived from the average cost of capital.
+If the value in use method results in a lower value than the carrying value, the recoverable amount is determined by the fair value less costs of disposal method.

 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash flows (cash-generating units).
 Non-financial assets other than goodwill that suffered impairment are reviewed for possible reversal of the impairment at each reporting date.

 Impairments are recognized in the Income Statement.
 Impairment recognized in respect of cash-generating units is first allocated to goodwill and then to other assets of the cash-generating unit on a pro-rata basis based on the carrying amount of each asset in the cash-generating unit.